 Vegans, quite simply, do not eat or use any product that has been derived from an animal.
-This includes not just the meat given up by vegetarians, but eggs, milk and milk products, honey, leather, fur and suede.
-There is some variation on veganism, with some vegans consuming products containing leather, for example.
+This includes not just the meat given up by vegetarians, but also eggs, milk and dairy products, honey, leather, fur and suede.

 Why go Vegan?

 Vegans will highlight many reasons to adopt a plant-based lifestyle.
-The reasons can be:
+These reasons may include:

-1.)
-Ethical – many do not support the mistreatment of animals in industrial farms.
+- Ethical: Many do not support the mistreatment of animals in industrial farms.

-2.)
-Environmental – some believe that the animal byproduct system is harmful to the environment, and that a plant-based system would leave less of a footprint.
+- Environmental: Some believe that the animal byproduct system is harmful to the environment, and that a plant-based system would leave less of a footprint.

-3.)
-Medical – books abound on reports that a vegan diet will reduce the spread of cancer including, The China Study and Crazy, Sexy Diet.
+- Medical: Reports abound that state that a vegan diet will reduce the spread of cancer including, The China Study and Crazy, Sexy Diet, for example.

-4.)
-Wellness – many vegans argue that animal-based proteins are harmful, causing everything from acne to sinus infections, and that by adopting a plant-based diet, you are doing your mind, body, and soul a favor.
+- Wellness: Many vegans argue that animal-based proteins are harmful, causing everything from acne to sinus infections; and that by adopting a plant-based diet, you are doing your mind, body, and soul a favor.

 But what about protein?

 Protein sources abound in non-animal products.
 Vegans will eat tempeh – fermented soy beans bound together into a patty, seitan -concentrated wheat gluten that tastes “meaty” and is the source of products like fake beef jerky and fakin’ bacon, tofu -coagulated soy milk pressed into blocks, and a variety of grains, nuts, grains, peas, and beans for complete sources of protein.
 There are many athletes, including ultra-marathoners and Ironman competitors, who are vegan.